nus-cs2103-AY2223S2/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your computer.
 2. Download the latest duke.jar from [here](https://github.com/bojie3/ip/releases/tag/BCD-Extension).
-3. Copy the file to the folder you want to use as the home folder for your Duke.
+3. Cd to the duke.jar file.
-4. Run the jar file to start the app.
+4. Run the jar file using `java -jar duke.jar`.
-5. Type the command in the command box and press Enter to execute it.
+5. Type the commands into the GUI.
 6. Some example commands you can try:
 - `list`: lists all tasks.
 - `todo borrow book`: adds a todo task called `borrow book` to Duke.

 ## Features

-- Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `todo TASK`, `TASK` is a parameter which can be used as `todo read`.
+Note that commands are case sensitive and should all be lower case Datetime should follow format YYYY-MM-DD HH:MM.
+EG `2021-12-12 12:00`

 ### Adding to-do: `todo`